49 RV Tips and Hacks every owner must know

 Many RV dealerships offer maintenance services as well.
 They often offer annual packages where you can bring in your RV and leave it to the pros to inspect and service the vehicle.

 That's absolutely a viable option for RV owners.
-If you don't want to deal with things like caulking the roof, greasing your wheel bearings or flushing your hot water system - you can certainly leave it to the pros.
+If you don't want to deal with things like caulking the roof, greasing your wheel bearings, or flushing your hot water system, you can leave it to the pros.

 It won't be cheap though.
 Depending on the dealership and your relationship with them, you could end up paying several hundreds of dollars for that annual maintenance visit.